 The Drift has local significance to this area.
 It is named after the Green River Drift, which is the oldest continually used cattle drive in the United States.
 Since the 1890s, local ranchers have been driving cattle along this 58-mile territory, and The Drift is the first ranching-related Traditional Cultural Property listed on the National Register of Historic Places in the nation.
 Check it out!
 This recreation event is authorized under a Special Use Permit with the Bridger-Teton National Forest.

 Is this a triathlon?

 No. Racers must choose to travel on foot, bike or ski.
-You must declare your division at the mandatory pre-race meeting Friday night before the race.
+28-Mile Marathoners must declare their division at the mandatory pre-race meeting Friday night before the race.
 This gives racers a chance to decide on or change their discipline based on current trail conditions.
 Half-Marathoners do not need to attend the pre-race meeting the night before the race, but they are welcome to if they like.
 If they do not attend the meeting, half-marathoners may declare their discipline at racer check-in the morning of the race.

 Is this an adventure race, like Surly Pika?

 Nope!
 This is an individual race on a mapped race course.
 You do not need to gather punches or find flags.

 Can I bring my dog, pacer, or personal snow machine?

 Nope, nope and nope.
 This is strictly an individual, human-powered race.
 Although your entourage may cheer you on out on the course, having non-racers pace, follow or otherwise assist you will result in disqualification.
 Outside assistance is not allowed.
 You may accept help from another racer, if needed, or provide help to another racer in need.